hershellayton95/esercizi_node/README.txt

-Create a resource
+Retrieve, update and delete a resource

-Add a route to your API that creates a resource.
-The route should validate the request body data.
+Add routes to your API for retrieving, updating and deleting a resource.